Originally posted on August 18, 2012:

 I also learned that he was in the U.S. Navy where he enlisted in 1954.
 This didn’t surprise me either.
 As I mentioned above, George reminded me of the Sergeant Carter on Gomer Pyle, and not in the humorous way, but in the way he carried himself like someone in the military.
 George Dunagan reached the rank of Master Sergeant in the Army Reserves where he retired in 1994, two years after retiring from the Power Plant life.

 The movie Godfather II seemed to be about how one man struggled to build a secure home for his family and fellow countrymen through any means necessary, and about how his son destroyed his own family to the point where he was left completely alone with his family destroyed at the end.

 Power Plant Men had their own struggles at home.
 They were not immune to family strife any more than anyone else.
-The nature of their work gave them a great sense of dignity.
+The nature of their work gave them a great sense of dignity and feeling of accomplishment.
 This sense of dignity helps relieve some stress in the family unit.
 To realize every day that the work that you perform directly impacts the lives of everyone that receives the electricity being produced at the Power Plant.